 Foreign and security policy

-In broad terms, foreign policy is about Sweden's policy towards other countries.
-The prevention of risks and threats is an important part of security policy, which in turn is part of foreign policy.
+Foreign policy is about Sweden’s relations with and policies towards other countries.
+Preventing risks and threats is an important part of security policy, which in turn is part of foreign policy.
+Swedish policy is pursued via direct relations with other countries and also through bodies such as the EU and the UN.